matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 * No allowance is made for exposing different 'views' of the membership list to different querying users.
 (It may be possible to simulate this behaviour using smaller spaces).

+* The requirement that `m.room.parent` links be ignored unless the sender has a high PL in the parent room could lead to suprising effects where a parent link suddenly ceases to take effect because a user loses their PL in the parent room.
+This is mitigated in the general case by honouring the parent link when there is a corresponding `m.room.child` event, however it remains a problem for "secret" rooms.

 ## Rejected alternatives